Learn how to speak Italian

 Reaching the C2 level in Italian means being very fluent.

+If you consistently practice and immerse yourself in the language, you can learn to speak Italian fluently.
 If that’s your aim, you can certainly achieve it by following the recommendations we gave you above.

 However, being fluent in Italian doesn’t always mean having a proficient level of Italian.
 In fact, you could be fluent and have a B2 level of Italian.